keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 ## About this tutorial

-Let's say you want to use your existing tools for deploying and testing your applications - you can still use Keptn Quality Gates for extensive evaluation of Service Level Objectives (SLOs).
+Let's say you want to use your existing tools to deploy and test your applications - you can still use *Keptn`s Quality Gates* for the evaluation of Service Level Objectives (SLOs).

-*A brief recap of SLO and SLI:* A service level objective (SLO) is a target value or range of values for a service level that is measured by a service level indicator (SLI).
+*A brief recap of SLO and SLI:* A Service Level Objective (SLO) is a target value or range of values for a service level that is measured by a Service Level Indicator (SLI).
 An SLI is a carefully defined quantitative measure of some aspect of the level of service that is provided.
 By default, the following SLIs can be used for evaluation, inspired by the [Site Reliability Engineering](https://landing.google.com/sre/sre-book/chapters/service-level-objectives) book from Google:

 * *Response time*: The time it takes for a service to execute and complete a task or how long it takes to return a response to a request.
 * *System throughput*: The number of requests per second that have been processed.